d-eniz/d-eniz/README.md

 # Hi, I'm Deniz 👋

-I’m a biomedical engineering student at UCL with a strong foundation in software engineering, human-machine interfaces, and predictive analytics.
-I specialize in integrating data science and machine learning into healthcare solutions to drive real-world impact.
-Previously, I served as president of the UCL Medical Physics and Biomedical Engineering Society, where I fostered collaboration among emerging engineers.
+I’m a master's student in biomedical engineering at UCL with a passion for leveraging software engineering, human-machine interfaces, and predictive analytics to create transformative healthcare solutions.
+My work focuses on the integration of data science and machine learning into medical research to drive real-world impact.

+🔍 **Current Projects**

+- **Deep Learning for Medical Imaging:** Developing a semi-supervised deep learning model to segment anatomical regions of interest in T2-weighted MR images of the pelvis.
+- **Web-Based ML Integration:** Enhancing my fullstack development skills to bring machine learning models to life as interactive web applications.

 To learn more about what I do, check out my pinned repositories and [my portfolio.](https://d-eniz.github.io/)